FAQ About the Pomsky

 Les yeux bleus vont également faire augmenter le prix de vente.

-The size of your future Pomsky will also influence the selling price.
+The size of your future Pomsky will also have an impact on the selling price.
 A Standard-sized dog will be more expensive than a Toy Pomsky.

-The lineage and origins of your Pomsky will also vary the price of the latter.
-A Pomsky from a prestigious lineage in the United States will be sold on average at a higher price than a Pomsky from two parents imported from Russia and sold without an Embark test.
+A Pomsky from a prestigious lineage in the United States is generally sold at a higher price.
+On the other hand, a Pomsky whose both parents have been imported from Russia and sold without an Embark test will be cheaper.

-Finally, each breeder is free to set their prices, so it is important to research before buying a Pomsky.
+Finally, it is important to note that each breeder is free to set their own prices.
+Therefore, it is essential to inquire carefully before purchasing a Pomsky.